 It goes against everything we instinctively feel we should be doing to protect our little ones.

-As ever, this information is based on my own experiences and if you have any concerns I recommend reaching out to your GP or another health professional for support.
+As ever, this information is based on my own experiences and if you have any concerns I recommend reaching out to your GP or other health care professionals for support.

-This is important because unnecessarily cutting an entire food group out of a child’s diet is obviously not ideal.
+This is important because dairy foods are an important source of calcium and unnecessarily cutting an entire food group out of a child’s diet is obviously not ideal.

 It’s Normal to Have Mixed Feelings About Starting the Milk Ladder